JugadorXEI/jbep3-gamedata/README.md

 This assumes you have SourceMod installed on your dedicated server.
 If not, go here: https://wiki.alliedmods.net/Installing_SourceMod

 1. Go to sourcemod/configs, open core.cfg, search for the "DisableAutoUpdate" key and set it to "yes".
 This will prevent SourceMod to update its own gamedata (something that JBEP3 doesn't receive in any official capacity).
 2. Drag and drop the gamedata folder from this Github to your sourcemod folder.
-It will replace a few files (spefically the `master.games.txt`ones).
+It will replace a few files (specifically the `master.games.txt`ones).
 3. Done!
 It should be noted that if you don't do the first step, SourceMod will replace the `master.games.txt` files, thinking that they are outdated and preventing you from using this gamedata.